Generating the Goeritz group of $S^3$: Introduction

 \section{Introduction}

-Suppose that $M$ is a compact orientable manifold and $M = A \cup_T B$ is a Heegaard splitting of $M$.
+Suppose that $M$ is a closed orientable 3-manifold and $M = A \cup_T B$ is a Heegaard splitting of $M$.
 Following \cite{JM} the {\em Goeritz group $G(M, T)$} is the group of isotopy classes of diffeomorphisms $(M, T) \to (M, T)$ for which the induced diffeomorphism $M \to M$ is isotopic to the identity.
 An element of the Goeritz group can be viewed as the final result of a (possibly non-unique) loop $T_\theta, 0 \leq \theta \leq 2\pi$ of embeddings of $T$ in $M$, that is an element in $\pi_1(\Diff(M)/\Diff(M, T))$ \cite[Theorem 1]{JM}.
 That is the viewpoint we will take.

 Little is known about the Goeritz group, even in the case that $M = S^3$ and the Heegaard splittings are fully described \cite{Wa}.
 In \cite{Po} J. Powell proposed (indeed he believed he had proven) that five specific isotopies generate the Goeritz group $G(S^3, T)$ of the $3$-sphere.
 (In \cite{Sc2} one is found to be redundant, and so the number is reduced to four.)
-Figures \ref{fig:bubble} to \ref{fig:eyeglass1} give examples of Goeritz elements acting on the standard Heegaard splitting of $S^3$.
-The first three reflect Powell's generators.
-Powell expected that restricting Figure \ref{fig:eyeglass1} to the case where the red and blue disks are standard primitive meridians in their respective handlebodies would suffice; here we will need to include them all.
+Figures \ref{fig:bubble} to \ref{fig:eyeglass1} give important examples of Goeritz elements acting on the standard Heegaard splitting of $S^3$.

-Powell's conjecture has been verified for genus $\leq 3$ splittings of $S^3$ \cite{FS1}, but even the question of whether $G(S^3, T)$ is finitely generated remains open when genus $T \geq 4$.
-Here we show:
+Powell's conjecture has been verified for genus $\leq 3$ splittings of $S^3$ \cite{FS1}, but even the question of whether $G(S^3, T)$ is finitely generated remains open when $\genus(T) \geq 4$.
+Here we define a generalization, shown in Figure \ref{fig:eyeglass1} and called an {\em eyeglass twist}, of Powell's proposed generator $D_{\theta}$.
+We ultimately show (Corollary \ref{cor:finale}) that if $D_{\theta}$ is replaced by the collection of all eyeglass twists, and we include also all topological conjugates of the other three Powell generators (i. e. conjugates by elements of $G(S^3, T)$), the subgroup $\calE \subset G(S^3, T)$ thereby generated is all of $G(S^3, T)$.

-\begin{itemize} \item There is a generalization of Powell's proposed generator $D_{\theta}$ called an {\em eyeglass twist}.
-If $D_{\theta}$ is replaced by the (infinite family) of eyeglass twists, the subgroup $\calE \subset G(S^3, T)$ thereby generated is all of $G(S^3, T)$.
-See Theorem \ref{thm:mainGoeritz}.
-In particular, the Powell Conjecture is true if and only if each eyeglass twist is a consequence of the Powell generators. \item Suppose $T$ is the standard genus $g+1$ Heegaard surface in $S^3$.
+In \cite{Sc3} we show that this leads to the following observation: Suppose $T$ is the standard genus $g+1$ Heegaard surface in $S^3$.
 Any element of $G(S^3, T)$ that acts trivially on a standard genus $1$ summand of $T$ is a consequence of the Powell generators acting on $T$.
 In other words, the Powell Conjecture is true, stably.
-See Corollary \ref{cor:stableGoeritz} \end{itemize}